How to save and print

 To print a specific section or clause, navigate to it and then use your browser’s Print function (under the File menu or Ctrl+P on most browsers).
 Or for more options, tag the section before printing—see Tagging sections/clauses.

-To print an entire Act, Bill, Regulation, or Supplementary Order Paper, you usually get the best result from first downloading the PDF, and then printing it.
+To print an entire Act, Bill, Legislative Instrument, or Supplementary Order Paper, you usually get the best result from first downloading the PDF, and then printing it.
 But you can also print it from the View whole tab and then use your browser’s print function.
 Or you can tag every section/clause (up to 50 at a time)—see Tagging sections/clauses.

 To tag a section or clause, first navigate to it and view it using the By sections or By clauses tab.
 Then use the Tag section (or Tag clause) button to add it to your collection.